mukuld86/grocery-website-mukul/README.md

 # Grocery Store

+⚠️ Heads up: Auto-linting tools (like ESLint or Prettier) have previously caused layout/functionality issues in this project.
+If you use them, double-check the changes before pushing — some formatting rules don’t play nicely with certain components.

 **Live Demo:** [https://grocery-website-mukul.vercel.app/](https://grocery-website-mukul.vercel.app/)

 A responsive and user-friendly online grocery store interface designed to provide a seamless shopping experience.
 This project showcases a modern e-commerce frontend with intuitive navigation, promotional deals, and organized product categories.